jyyang26/jyyang26.github.io/_pages/about.md

   - /about.html
 ---

-My name is Junyao Yang, a final year undergraduate student majoring in **Computer Science** at the [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/), [South China University of Technology(SCUT)](https://www.scut.edu.cn/new/).
-My research interests include:
+👋 Hi there, my name is Junyao Yang, a final year undergraduate student majoring in **Computer Science** at the [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/), [South China University of Technology(SCUT)](https://www.scut.edu.cn/new/).
+My research interests My research interests lie in Natural Language Processing and Language Models.

+My research story revolves around **the Underlying Principles and Understanding of LLMs**, particularly focusing on how to enhance the **"Reliability"** and **"Safety"** of LLM-generated information, which connects to related areas such as **LLM Privacy**, **Knowledge Editing** and **Malicious Attacks** of LLMs and so on:

 - **LLM Privacy**
 - **Model Acceleration**

-# News
+# 🔥 News
 - [2024.10] **PrivactRestore** is available now!
 Check my work **[here](https://arxiv.org/abs/2406.01394)**!
 - [2024.07] I joined [ZeroNLP](https://github.com/ZeroNLP) as a Research Assistant, advised by Prof. [Ziqian Zeng](https://ziqianzeng.github.io/).
 - [2024.07] I spent a wonderful time at Tencent as a machine learning intern!